mindtocode-org/dental-kit-privacy-policy/privacy-policy.md

 ## Contact Us

-If you have any questions about this Privacy Policy, please contact us at [Your Contact Information].
+If you have any questions about this Privacy Policy, please contact us at (info@mindtocode.org).

 ---

-Thank you for using [Your App Name]!
+Thank you for using Dental kit!